 What’s driving your desire for a site redesign?
-Almost all businesses wonder at some point if making changes could result in additional leads.
+Almost all businesses in their digital marketing journey wonder if updating their website could result in more leads.
 Next, there’s the concern that an outdated presentation is no longer aligned with the branding the firm wants to highlight.

 Whether it’s generating more leads, cultivating the right leads, or brand alignment, a website revamp could be the answer.
-However, it’s not something you have the intern do or piecemeal together.
+However, it’s not something you have the interns do or piecemeal together - it requires meticulous planning and website strategy.
 In contrast, it’s the kind of effort that should consume your full attention and involve meticulous planning as well as a design team.

 Our Ultimate Guide to Website Redesign shows you a ten-step approach on how to do it right.
 Here’s a little taste of what you might expect.